srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_01-getting-started-with-azure.md

     The name of the resource group must be **unique** within your subscription.
 A green check mark will appear if the name that you enter has not already been used and confirms to resource group naming rules.

-    >**Tip:** The Azure documentation describes all Azure [naming rules and restrictions](https://docs.microsoft.com/en-us/azure/architecture/best-practices/resource-naming).
+    > **Tip**: The Azure documentation describes all Azure [naming rules and restrictions](https://docs.microsoft.com/en-us/azure/architecture/best-practices/resource-naming).

 1. In the **Region** dropdown, select a region that is near you.

     You should check with your instructor as well, [as not all regions offer all services](https://azure.microsoft.com/en-us/global-infrastructure/services/).

     You need to provide a location for the resource group because the resource group stores metadata about the resources and acts as the default location for where new resources in the resource group will be created.
 For compliance reasons, you may want to specify where that metadata is stored.
-In general, we recommend that you specify a location where most of your resources will reside.
+In general, it is recommended that you specify a location where most of your resources will reside.
 Using the same location can simplify the template used to manage your resources.

-1. At the bottom of the _Create a resource group_ blade, click **Review + create**.
+1. At the bottom of the **Create a resource group** blade, click **Review + create**.

     You should see a message informing you that the settings for your resource group have been validated successfully.

 1. To create your resource group, click **Create**.

-1. On the top menu of the _Resource groups_ blade, to see your new resource group, click **Refresh**
+1. On the top menu of the **Resource groups** blade, to see your new resource group, click **Refresh**

     You will learn more about managing your resources as you continue through this course.